 (3) If the Court orders a person to attend a listing conference, a registrar must notify the party in writing.

+(4) If a party or, if the party is not required under subrule (2) to attend in person, a party’s lawyer fails to attend a listing conference, the magistrate at the listing conference may give default judgment against the party.

+[Rule 46 amended in Gazette 24 May 2013 p.
+2062.]

 47. Listing a case for trial

 (1) Unless the magistrate at a listing conference orders the parties to attend before a mediator, or to attend a pre-trial conference or listing conference, the magistrate must list the case for trial and a registrar notify the parties in writing.